Peanut Butter and Orange bird Feeders...

 I baked a simple butter cake to test this frosting on, and it was perfect!

-It would work well as a piped frosting, but I didn't have time to do this...
+It would work well as a piped frosting if you wanted to do that.

 Basic Butter Cake: